gwensyarefaputri/debuy/README.md

-# Debuy - Cross-Chain Bridge Event Listener & Relayer Simulation
+# Debuy: Cross-Chain Bridge Event listener & Relayer Simulation

-This repository contains a Python-based simulation of a crucial backend component for a cross-chain bridge.
-It acts as an event listener and a transaction relayer, demonstrating the architectural patterns required to securely and reliably move information between two distinct blockchains.
+This repository contains a Python-based simulation of a crucial backend component for a cross-chain bridge: an event listener and transaction relayer.
+It demonstrates the architectural patterns required to securely and reliably move information between two distinct blockchains.

-The script is designed to be modular and robust, and it showcases best practices such as state management, error handling, and interaction with external services.
+The script is designed to be modular and robust, showcasing best practices such as state management, error handling, and interaction with external services.

 ## Concept